Feel supported, get inspired, be understood

 Why is excision the gold standard?
 How do we find an endometriosis specialist?
 What does research say on Lupron, Orilissa, and birth control?
 What role can diet and lifestyle play?

-Sometimes there are moments that are absolutely unbearable.
+Living with endometriosis is taxing on us emotionally.
+The pain and symptoms can be unbearable at times, and finding healthy coping mechanisms is vital.
 We talk candidly about the anger, shame, sadness, and other feelings endometriosis can bring, and how to get through them to find peace, gratitude, and joy.

 Important note on being inclusive